 Another thing he touches on is the 3-tiers of account-based marketing.

-When I talk about account-based marketing, I touched on a one-to-one, one-to-few, and one-to-many approaches.
+When I talk about ABM, I touched on a one-to-one, one-to-few, and one-to-many approaches.

 On the sales side, he approaches account-based selling from ICP, MCP and NCP perspective.
 ICP is the Ideal Customer Profile.
 He defines ICP as your strategic accounts, the accounts that you want to get and close.
 For these accounts, sales have customized game plans and tailored messaging with a very specific cadence of emails, phone calls, and other activities that sales will do to focus on these accounts.

 The next tier is MCP, which is Minimal Customer Profile.
 There are your tier-2 accounts.
 They’re important and should be on sales’ radar.
 The outreach uses a less personalized approach, say, follow-up with phone calls, email, and some select social activities.

 Next is NCP which stands for New Customer Profile.
 This may be a new industry segment that you want to pursue.
 Sales’ approach is likely to be a standard email with a specific frequency.

 For all the tiers, it’s important that you codify the processes so that it’s repeatable and scalable in ICP, MCP, and NCP.